Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 <img src="../Image_Folder/WorthVSConflict.png" height="500">

-- There are approaches both reviewers and reviewees can take to avoid conflict and encourage collaboration
+- Below are approaches both reviewers and reviewees can take to avoid conflict and encourage collaboration.
     - Reviewers
         - Use collaborative language and avoid using the word "You".
 For example, a better way of saying "Your code is inefficient" would be "How could we optimize this for better performance".
         - Avoid leaving many comments where possible as this can demotivate the reviewer, instead prioritise essential comments, which brings the code up to a level of acceptance.